tartley/missile-commander/README.md

 # Refactors

-* Dependency injection in World can be done in Main, then it's all together.
 * World mentioned some dependency that isn't injected.
 Do that in World, too.
 * Abandon the -y transform
 * Delete the useless World node?